openeventdata/petrarch2/docs/source/petrarch.rst

 ``parse``
   Run the PETRARCH parser specifying files in the command line

-``validate``
-  Command to run the PETRARCH validation suite.
-If combined with ``-i``, validation records are read from that file (which needs to be in the validation file format, not the standard format) ; otherwise the input file is  PETR.UnitTest.records.txt

 The following options can be used in the command line